Incubaid/arakoon/doc/getting_started.rst

     137:(Vc ([NOP;],false):"closed:arakoon_0"

-Whenever a node goes down, it the very last thing it will do is write a marker on the tlog.
+Whenever a node goes down, the very last thing it will do is write a marker on the tlog.
 This ensures the node can safely know everything is ok the next time it starts up.

 Kill another Node and Wipe it